 justice and peace based on an end to 46 years of Israeli occupation of the West Bank and Gaza Strip (including East Jerusalem), the right of return for Palestinian refugees, sharing Jerusalem, vacating all settlement colonies in Israeli occupied Palestine, and dismantling Israel's annexation / apartheid wall in occupied Palestine.
 Starts 2pm, QEII Square, Customs Street and Queen Street intersection, outside Downtown Shopping Centre.
 Organised by the Palestine Human Rights Campaign, for more information contact email or go to this web site.

-- Thursday, 2 May - End NZ support for the 'war on terrorism' peace vigil, from 5pm to 6pm at the Cenotaph, corner Lambton Quay and Bowen Street.
-The vigils are held on the first Thursday of each month except January, for more information contact Peace Movement Aotearoa email.
+- Thursday, 2 March - 'Military deployments?
+Not in our name' peace vigil, from 5pm to 5.30pm at the Cenotaph, corner Lambton Quay and Bowen Street.
+The peace vigils are held on the first Thursday of each month except for January, for more information please contact Peace Movement Aotearoa email.

 - Ongoing - Port Otago dredging: a campaign to raise public awareness about Port Otago Ltd’s recently notified application to dredge 7.2 million cubic metres of harbour bottom.
 The applicant proposes to dump the spoil some 6.3 kilometres off Taiaroa Head, with a resultant sediment plume stretching many kilometres north and south of the deposition zone.
 The proposal is the largest and most intensive single dredging programme that the Harbour has seen in its history, and the wider environmental effects are as yet not wholly understood.
 For more information go to this web site or email.